ofiwg/libfabric/man/fi_mr.3.md

 Many hardware NICs accessed by libfabric require that data buffers be registered with the hardware while the hardware accesses it.
-This ensures that the virtual to physical address mappings for those buffers do not change while the transfer is ocurring.
+This ensures that the virtual to physical address mappings for those buffers do not change while the transfer is occurring.
 The performance impact of registering memory regions can be significant.
 As a result, some providers make use of a registration cache, particularly when working with applications that are unable to manage their own network buffers.
 A registration cache avoids